+16 Compare the string in a pmix_nspace_t to a given value

+PMIx v3.0 • C •

+17 PMIX_CHECK_NSPACE(a, b)

+C

+18 IN a

+19 Pointer to the structure whose value is to be checked (pointer to pmix_nspace_t)

+20 IN b

+21 String value to be compared against (char)

+22 Returns true if the namespace matches the given value

+1 3.2.3 Rank Structure

-2 Compare the string in a pmix_nspace_t to a given value PMIx v3.0 • C• 3 PMIX_CHECK_NSPACE(a, b) 4 5 6 7 IN a Pointer to the structure whose value is to be checked (pointer to pmix_nspace_t) IN b String value to be compared against (char) 8 Returns true if the namespace matches the given value 9 3.2.3 Rank Structure 10 The pmix_rank_t structure is a uint32_t type for rank values.
-PMIx v1.0 11 typedef uint32_t pmix_rank_t; 12 13 14 The following constants can be used to set a variable of the type pmix_rank_t .
-All definitions were introduced in version 1 of the standard unless otherwise marked.
-Valid rank values start at zero.
-15 16 17 18 19 PMIX_RANK_UNDEF A value to request job-level data where the information itself is not associated with any specific rank, or when passing a pmix_proc_t identifier to an operation that only references the namespace field of that structure.
-PMIX_RANK_WILDCARD A value to indicate that the user wants the data for the given key from every rank that posted that key.
-20 21 PMIx v2.0 PMIX_RANK_LOCAL_NODE Special rank value used to define groups of ranks for use in collectives.
-This constant defines the group of all ranks on a local node.
-22 3.2.4 Process Structure 23 24 The pmix_proc_t structure is used to identify a single process in the PMIx universe.
-It contains a reference to the namespace and the pmix_rank_t within that namespace.
-PMIx v1.0 C 25 26 27 28 typedef struct pmix_proc { pmix_nspace_t nspace; pmix_rank_t rank; } pmix_proc_t; • C
+2 The pmix_rank_t structure is a uint32_t type for rank values.
+PMIx v1.0 • C• 3 typedef uint32_t pmix_rank_t; 4 The following constants can be used to set a variable of the type pmix_rank_t .
+All definitions 5 were introduced in version 1 of the standard unless otherwise marked.
+Valid rank values start at 6 zero.
+7 PMIX_RANK_UNDEF A value to request job-level data where the information itself is not 8 associated with any specific rank, or when passing a pmix_proc_t identifier to an 9 operation that only references the namespace field of that structure.
+10 PMIX_RANK_WILDCARD A value to indicate that the user wants the data for the given key 11 from every rank that posted that key.
+12 PMIX_RANK_LOCAL_NODE Special rank value used to define groups of ranks.
+This constant 13 defines the group of all ranks on a local node.
+14 PMIX_RANK_LOCAL_PEERS Special rank value used to define groups of rankss.
+This 15 constant defines the group of all ranks on a local node within the same namespace as the 16 current process.
+17 PMIX_RANK_INVALID An invalid rank value.
+18 PMIX_RANK_VALID Define an upper boundary for valid rank values.